Updated on September 18, 2022

 Swiss cheese model’s systems approach

-James visualizes this system approach in layers: Some are engineered such as alarms, physical barriers, and automatic shutdowns, etc; others are human barriers such as physicians, pilots, control room operators in the aviation industry.
+James visualizes this system approach in layers: Some are engineered such as alarms, physical barriers, and automatic shutdowns, etc; others are human barriers such as physicians, pilots, and control room operators in the aviation industry.
 Procedures and admin controls are other layers.

 Active failures and Latent failures